Posts

 Image

 Dir.
 James Watkins A young lawyer travels to a remote village to conduct an inventory of a deceased client’s possessions.
-He gradually realises that the dead client is connected to a sinister spectral woman – the sight of whom preludes the death of a child - that is terrorizing the local population.
+He gradually realises that the dead client is connected to a sinister spectral woman is terrorizing the local population, the sight of whom preludes the death of a child.
 The Woman in Black is an exercise in slow burning horror, and the narrative unfolds with a degree of odiousness and suggestion appropriate for such a traditional ghost tale.
 From the outset, grief is the overarching theme that binds the story together in this version of Susan Hill’s classic chiller.
 From the genuinely unsettling opening scene - depicting the suicide of three young girls as they leap from the window of their nursery, accompanied by the sound of their mother’s screaming – to the protagonist’s sustained anguish at the death of his wife; the notion of grief as an escapable snare hangs heavy over proceedings.
-The film unravels as a spooky and, for the most part, highly e
+The film unravels as a spooky and, for the most part, highly effective...

 The Haunting